Ockham

 Car parks.
 Bike racks.
 The storage situation.
 The pool.
 And the residents’ lounge, work-from-home offices and in-house cafe… tell me more!

-We’re big fans of bikes at Ockham and Manaaki has loads of bike parks.
-Two hundred and fifty in fact — with additional visitor bike parks beside the café (and EV chargers abounding for juice).
+We’re big fans of bikes at Ockham and Manaaki has loads of bike parks in a huge dedicated bike room, complete with repair station.
+There are also additional visitor bike parks beside the café (and EV chargers abounding for juice).

 Manaaki boasts the usual Ockham extras – the pool set in a subtropical garden, the mildly massive residents’ lounge, the huge bike garage.
 But there are a couple of fancy new features.

 Each of the four buildings at Manaaki has a dedicated work-from-home office.
 It gives residents the camaraderie and buzz of an office, but with the race-back-for-lunch-in-two minutes convenience of home (not to mention the productivity gains from forcing slackers out of jarmies and dressing gowns)!
-The in-house Manaaki café is the perfect venue for our work-from-homers to host business meetings, catch-ups and focused gossip sessions.
+The in-house Manaaki café is expected to be up and running in 2024 and will be the perfect venue for our work-from-homers to host business meetings, catch-ups and focused gossip sessions.

 Housekeeping